pleiszenburg/earthquakes_youtube01/README.md

 10 years of earthquakes / 2010-01-01 to 2019-12-31 / 1356502 events / depth exaggerated by a factor of 6

+This repository documents how the video was made and enables its reproduction.

 ## Open Data

 - earthquakes: United States Geological Survey (USGS)